Gillware’s “A Christmas Carol,” Part One: The Ghost of Marley

 And today, no one was more exasperated with Scrooge’s penny-pinching ways than his put-upon IT services provider, one Bob Cratchit.

-When it came to providing managed services, unfortunately, Bob Cratchit was quite nearly the only game in town, although not by shrewd business practices so much as by quirk of geography.
+When it came to providing managed services, unfortunately, Bob Cratchit was quite nearly the only game in town, although not by shrewd business practices so much as by a quirk of geography.

 He boasted a few dozen clients, most of which were only intermittently-irritating.
 But Scrooge… Scrooge was a thorn in the side of Cratchit Local IT Services.
 Ornery, ignorant, and demanding; always insisting on doing things his way, which almost inevitably would be the wrong way.